 The purpose of the SSCRII Rate True-Up is to calculate the differences, regardless of the reason, between the Periodic Payment Requirement ("PPR") and the amount of storm recovery charge remittances to the indenture trustee.
-True-up procedures are necessary to ensure full recovery of amounts sufficient to meet on a timely basis the PPR over the scheduled life of the storm recovery bond.
+True-up procedures are necessary to ensure full recovery of amounts sufficient to meet on a timely basis the PPR over the scheduled life of the Bonds.

 The general approach used to confirm the mathematical accuracy of the true-up calculations was to trace each element of the true-up calculations to the Financing Order in order to verify that the true-up methodology was consistent with the requirements of the Financing Order.
-We also examined the calculations for mathematical or spreadsheet errors, and confirmed that the inputs to the calculations are supported with documentation.
+We also examined the calculations for mathematical or spreadsheet errors, and confirmed that the inputs to the calculations are supported with documentation, including third party documentation where available.
 Where applicable, costs were verified to source documents, such as the Issuance Advice Letter, to confirm financing costs, interest rates, tranche sizes and amortization schedules.

 - 1. Verify the accuracy of the Periodic Billing Requirement ("PBR").
 The amount that must be billed to customers in order to meet the periodic payment requirements. - a.
-The PBR is driven primarily by the Periodic Payment Requirements ("PPR").
+The PBR is driven primarily by the PPR.
 The PPR for the ENO Calculation was verified by an examination of the worksheet entitled "WP-1" that calculates the PPR.
-WP-1 includes the bond amortization schedule of the storm restoration bond as well as administration and servicing fees.
+WP-1 includes the bond amortization schedule of the Bonds as well as administration and servicing fees.
 The amortization schedule was compared to the Issuance Advice Letter Attachment 2, Schedule A to verify principal and interest payments due.
 The administration and servicing fees included in the PPR were reviewed.
+In addition, the balances for the funds accounts used in the calculation were verified to the individual fund bank statements for the relevant periods.